rapidsai/docs/api.md

 Explore documentation for current and previous RAPIDS releases.
 Each project card links to its available documentation versions and related resources.

-Stable
+Latest
-: Documentation for the current release, recommended for most users.
+: Documentation for the latest available release, recommended for most users.

-Nightly
-: Documentation for the upcoming release, generated from development branches.

-Legacy
+Versioned releases
-: Documentation for the previous release, retained for reference.
+: Documentation for specific RAPIDS releases, retained for reference.

 ## RAPIDS APIs